 When we meet with our meanwhile well-known RE/MAX premium real estate agents in Brussels, all kind of subjects lay on our table of exchanges.
 A very difficult one is the actual war in Ukraine that started nine months ago.
 When we see the news on TV, we see the destroyed buildings.
 We see how easy a bomb can make collapse buildings – buildings as we have them here in Belgium or in Germany.
 We see them no longer habitable.
 We see more and more – where the war is really burning – a dessert of destroyed buildings.
-We see lacking space for living, we see the amounts of money, required for the reconstruction and we see a huge need of time to do this.

 “I see women and children starving to death, homes destroyed and buried in rubble, the countryside a burnt landscape, its only fruit the rotting flesh of casualties.
 I see dead dead dead red and burgundy and maroon and the richest shade of your mother’s favorite lipstick all smeared into the earth.”
 (Tahereh Mafi, https://en.wikipedia.org/wiki/Tahereh_Mafi )